 Your doctor will ask you questions about your symptoms and examine you.
 Your doctor may also do tests such as:

 MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more or CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more or CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more of your head

 How do doctors treat headaches?

 Treatment depends on the type of headache you have: